 We recognize the immense potential of new techniques and equipment to enhance our ability to create custom jewelry pieces for our customers.
 Using everything from advanced design software to 3D printing technology, our creative team is always eager to explore new frontiers in craftsmanship and jewelry design.

-Imprecise cutting can leave sapphires with “windows,” the jeweler’s term for dull, pale areas in the stone.
+Imprecise cutting can leave sapphires with “windows,” the jeweler’s term for dull, pale areas in the center of the gemstone.
 Sapphires cut to improper proportions may also show “extinction,” or dark sections where light and color are not reflected.
 A sapphire’s beauty and value depend upon its color; even the tiniest miscalculation in cutting can diminish a stone’s worth.
-Because each angle is meticulously calculated by the computer and every facet is perfectly placed, the digital cutting machine ensures that each sapphire lives up to its potential.
+Each facet angle is carefully placed to ensure that each sapphire lives up to its potential.

 Cutting a sapphire is only the beginning of the jewelry making process.
 Once you’ve selected your natural untreated sapphire, you have the option of placing it in one of our classic settings or working with our designers to develop a custom mounting of your own.
 Our innovative 3D jewelry design software allows us to create a detailed image of your sapphire in your specific setting.
 This program also gives us increased design flexibility and any corrections or changes can quickly be made.
 This virtual preview of your finished jewelry removes any guesswork, so you can be sure your sapphire is set precisely the way you want it.